 NRIs’ right to vote

 Indian citizens living abroad must have the same right to vote in national elections as citizens living in India.
 This will be operationalised through online mechanisms.
 In addition, we will aim to ensure full dual citizenship for persons of Indian origin.

+Ensuring ballot access for the disabled and elderly

+While it is not practical at the moment to make arrangements to enable all disabled and elderly to vote, the Election Commission will be tasked with assessing ways to enhance such ballot access, including through mobile pooling booths, voting-in-advance options, postal ballot, or online systems.

 Platform for all candidates to communicate with villagers